jbarrow/srt-player/README.md

 ```
 Actually, this third step is optional, as you can simply specify the SRT file from the options that you pass into the .srt() call.

-### Usage with <audio> or <video>
+### Usage with &lsaquo;audio&rsaquo; or &lsaquo;video&rsaquo;

-An interesting consequence of this being completely built upon HTML5 is that it can also be used to play SRT files for <audio> elements as well.
-The steps for setting it up to do so are exactly the same as with a <video> element.
+An interesting consequence of this being completely built upon HTML5 is that it can also be used to play SRT files for &lsaquo;audio&rsaquo; elements as well.
+The steps for setting it up to do so are exactly the same as with a &lsaquo;video&rsaquo; element.

 Options
 ---